daireb/Fusion.NET/README.md

 # Reactor

-Reactor is a lightweight, reactive state management library for .NET applications.
+Reactor is a lightweight, reactive state management library for .NET applications inspired by [Fusion for luau](https://elttob.uk/Reactor/).
 It provides a simple and elegant way to create reactive applications with automatic dependency tracking and state propagation.

 Reactor focuses on being user-friendly and reducing boilerplate code rather than prioritizing raw performance.
-It's inspired by [Reactor on Roblox](https://elttob.uk/Reactor/), created by [elttob](https://github.com/Elttob).

 ## Why Reactor?